Kylie Jenner’s Strapless Denim Dress Might Be The Classiest Thing She’s Ever Worn

 — Power 106 (@Power106LA) August 28, 2019

 Kylie’s image has changed in the past 18 months.
 The arrival of daughter Stormi brought out a different side to Kylie, with many fans finding that motherhood suits the star.
-Formerly somewhat of a spoiled teenager, Kylie has now shown the world that she’s a hands-on mother as well as an incredibly successful businesswoman.
+Formerly thought of as somewhat of a spoiled teenager, Kylie has now shown the world that she’s a hands-on mother, as well as an incredibly successful businesswoman.
 Speaking to Vogue Australia about being a mom, Kylie only had good things to say.

 “I don’t think my life has changed since becoming a mum: I think the way I look at life has changed since becoming a mum.
 I think more of the future.
 I used to live each day as it came, and now I look at the future more.
 I actually feel like I love myself more after I had Stormi.
 And I’m trying to be … I mean, I’m already a positive person, but just having fun, being positive.”